iotaledger/iota.go/README.md

 * `pow_c` for C based PoW

 PoW implementation in Go is always available.
-Make sure to define `LocalPoWFunc` in your provider settings (i.e. `HttpClientSettings`) if you want to use local PoW.
+Make sure to define `LocalProofOfWorkFunc` in your provider settings (i.e. `HTTPClientSettings`) if you want to use local PoW.

 ## Contributing